MrMauzy/MrMauzy.github.io/index.md

 ## Have something to say??

-Want to talk about art or computer programming, or many other various topics?
+Want to talk about art or computer programming, data science, or many other various topics?
 Well shoot me a message [here](https://mrmauzy.github.io/contact/).